arras-energy/gridlabd-old/docs/Features.md

-The following features are new or improved in HiPAS GridLAB-D 4.2.
+The following features are available in Arras Energy 4.3.

 # Cloud